 There are three main steps in implementing the eControl project component.
-The first two steps provide Customs/designated border control authorities with access to the electronic permits and the national designated Management Authority with information on the permits processed by Customs/other designated border control authorities.
+The first two steps provide Customers with access to the electronic Permits and the Management Authority with information on the permits processed by Customs.
 These two steps are essential and should be implemented in full.
-The third step implements integrated risk management and improved CITES controls by Customs/other border control authorities and should be implemented after the first two steps have been completed.
+The third step implements integrated risk